Yonatan "Yoni" Netanyahu

-Yoni Netanyahu was commander of the elite Israeli army commando unit Sayeret Matkal.
-He was killed in action during Operation Entebbe in Uganda.
+Yonatan “Yoni” Netanyahu was a commander of the elite Israeli army commando unit Sayeret Matkal.
+He was famously killed in action during Operation Entebbe in Uganda.

-Following his graduation in June 1964, Yoni Netanyahu joined the Israeli Defense Forces.
-He volunteered to serve in the Paratroopers Brigade, and excelled in the Officer Training Course.
-He was eventually given command of a paratroopers company.
-On June 5, 1967, during the Six Day War, his battalion fought the battle of Um Katef in Sinai, then reinforced the Golan Heights.
+Following his graduation from high school in June 1964, Netanyahu was drafted into the Israeli Defense Forces where he volunteered to serve in the Paratroopers Brigade, and later was chosen for and excelled in the Officer Training Course.
+Years later he took command of a paratroopers company.
+On June 5, 1967, during the Six Day War, his battalion fought in the battle of Um Katef in Sinai, then reinforced the Golan Heights.
 During the battle, Yonatan received a wound to his elbow while helping rescue a fellow soldier who lay wounded deep behind enemy lines.

 In August 1967, Netanyahu married his longtime girlfriend Tuti.
 Shortly after their wedding, they flew to the U.S., where Netanyahu enrolled at Harvard University.
 He took classes in philosophy and mathematics, excelling in both and was on the Dean's List at the end of his first year.
 However, feeling restless at being away from Israel, especially with Israel skirmishing against Egypt during the War of Attrition, Yoni transferred to Jerusalem's Hebrew University in 1968.
 In early 1969, he left his studies and returned to the army.

-In the early 1970s, Netanyahu joined Sayeret Matkal (Israeli special forces), and in the summer of 1972 was appointed as the unit's deputy commander.
-During that year, he commanded a raid (Operation Crate 3) in which senior Syrian officers were captured and exchanged in return for captive Israeli pilots.
-The following year he participated in Operation Spring of Youth (מבצע אביב נעורים) in which the alleged terrorists and leadership of Black September were selectively killed by Sayeret Matkal, Shayetet-13 and the Mossad.
+In the early 1970s, Netanyahu joined the elite special forces unit Sayeret Matkal and in the summer of 1972 was appointed as the unit’s deputy commander.
+During that year, he commanded a raid, Operation Crate 3, in which senior Syrian officers were captured and exchanged in return for captive Israeli pilots.
+The following year he participated in Operation Spring of Youth in which the alleged terrorists and leadership of Black September were selectively killed by Sayeret Matkal, Shayetet-13 and the Mossad.

-During the Yom Kippur War in October 1973, Netanyahu commanded a Sayeret Matkal force in the Golan Heights that killed more than 40 Syrian Commando officers in a battle which thwarted the Syrian commandos' raid in the Golan's heartland.
-During the same war, he also rescued Lieutenant Colonel Yossi Ben Hanan from Tel Shams, while Ben Hanan was lying wounded behind Syrian lines.
+During the Yom Kippur War in October 1973, Netanyahu commanded a Sayeret Matkal force in the Golan Heights that killed more than 40 Syrian Commando officers in a battle which thwarted the Syrian commandos’ raid into the Golan’s heartland.
+During the war he also rescued Lieutenant Colonel Yossi Ben Hanan from Tel Shams, while Ben Hanan was lying wounded behind Syrian lines.

 In 1972, he and Tuti were divorced.
 Netanyahu was living with his girlfriend of two years, Bruria, at the time of his death.